 Where to Stay at Harrison

 The best place to stay is the Harrison Hot Springs Resort & Spa, where the main hot pools are located.
-There are public hot springs as well, which are okay, but not so special.
+There are public hot springs as well, which are okay, but not as exotic.

 If you’re going for the hot spring experience, the resort is where you’ll want to stay.
-It’s not cheap, however, but it’s the place to get pampered.
-If you’re not staying at the resort or not paying for a spa treatment, then you’ll have to suffice with just the public pool.
+It’s not inexpensive, however, but it’s the place to get pampered.
+If you’re not staying at the resort or not paying for a spa treatment, then you’ll have to just enjoy the public pool.

 There are many other great places to stay at Harrison, including the Harrison Beach Hotel.
 It doesn’t offer its own hot springs, but it’s cheaper, still very nice and right across from the water.
 There are also several RV parks, a small commercial campground and numerous other hotels and B&B’s in the area.